chillingo117/AzulVibe/README.md

 ## Base
 At its base, this project is Azul implemented in Typescript.
 See the rules for Azul [here](https://www.wikihow.com/Play-Azul).
+See the companion repo for the backend [service](https://github.com/chillingo117/azul-bot).
+This service exposes a function which invokes a MCTS based AI to play Azul.

 ## GPT